NTTCom-MS/eyp-systemd/README.md

 ### Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.
+This module requires pluginsync enabled

 ### Beginning with systemd